SouthGreenPlatform/trainings/_pages/linux/togglePractice.md

 <a name="practice-1"></a>
 ### Creating your own workflow :

-Practice1 consists of download and use the config file of toggle.
+Practice 1 consists of downloading and using one pre-defined configuration file, ready to use with TOGGLe.

 The <a href="https://raw.githubusercontent.com/SouthGreenPlatform/TOGGLE/master/exampleConfigs/SNPdiscoverySingle.config.txt" >SNPdiscoveryPaired.config.txt</a> file is an example of how to customize your pipeline.

 #### <a name="order"></a>Providing an order
-The order of a pipeline is provided with key <b>$order</b>, change file to run only from mapping to SNP calling:
+The order of a pipeline is provided with key <b>$order</b>, change file to run only from mapping to SNP calling.

 -----------------------